 Students will use the main entrance into the venue.
 The lighting panels above each door show teachers where their choir should line up to enter.
 The names of each choir will be displayed in lights – Beethoven, Chopin and Mozart.

 How will 4,000 students exit the Performance Area?

 Designated exits for each choir will operate.
 Parents will meet their child in an allocated area.
-RAC Arena Security is going to assist us with this process.
+RAC Arena Security assists us with this process.

-At the end of the concert, can my parents collect their child from the performance floor?
+At the end of the concert, can parents collect their child from the performance floor?